 Use the editor to implement a filename generator pattern for your workflow.
-To produce the name generator pattern you require, you can include raw text (for example, .xml) and any combination of the following: base name, any supported variable you want to select, plus date and time.
+To produce the name generator pattern you require, you can include raw text (for example, .xml) and any combination of the following tokens: base name, any supported variable you want to select, plus date and time.
+The Date token includes variations of month, day, and year.
+The Time token includes variations of hours, minutes, seconds, AM/PM, and Time zone offset.
+Hover the cursor over each selection to see a tool tip description.
+Once a token is added to the pattern, you can move it to a different position within the pattern field by clicking and dragging it.

-Note: In all transcoding actions, the Base Name element is the base name of the source file without the extension (for example, myfile for a file named myfile.mpq).
+Note: In all transcoding actions, the Base Name element is the base name of the source file without the extension (for example, myfile for a file named myfile.mpg).
 In file operations actions (Copy and Move, for example), the Base Name is the full name of the file, including the extension.
 For example, myfile.mpg.